simonhf/cwrap/CWRAP_3_ARCHITECTURE.md

 By shifting the computational cost of data aggregation entirely onto a background thread, the primary C++ execution path remains strictly bounded to its $O(1)$ constant-time pure math.

+### 3.15.
+The Binary as a Live Database (Self-Describing Infrastructure)
+A persistent challenge in massive `C++` codebases is the disconnect between the source code and the compiled reality.
+To answer structural questions—such as determining exactly where the compiler's heuristics decided to inline a specific utility function—engineers historically rely on parsing gigabytes of static `DWARF` debug symbols using external tools (`objdump`, `nm`).

+Inheriting the introspection philosophy of `cwrap 1.0`, the `cwrap 3.0` AST pass transforms the compiled application into a live, self-describing database.

+Because the AST pre-compiler has perfect semantic awareness during the build, it does not just allocate empty Tuple arrays; it injects static metadata `structs` (Function Signature, Source File, Line Number, and Parent Scope) alongside the arrays in the Translation Unit.
+When the TU initialization blocks assemble the global linked list, they are effectively building an in-memory relational schema of the application's entire compiled call graph.

+By exposing this linked list via the background telemetry thread (or a dedicated inspection socket), engineers can dynamically query the live process as if it were a database:
+* **Topology Queries:** *"List all unique functions currently instrumented in the process footprint."*
+* **Inlining Dispersion:** *"Show me every compiled call-site where `process_header()` was natively inlined by the compiler."*
+* **Contextual Profiling:** *"Return the latency distribution of `process_header()`, grouped by the specific parent function it was inlined into."*

+By embedding the structural schema directly into the execution footprint, `cwrap 3.0` completely bypasses the need for external symbol parsing, merging architectural mapping and performance telemetry into a single unified query interface.

 ---

 ## 4. Micro-Architectural Physics: Timing & Cache Economics